The ProjectorScreen.com & Projector Reviews 2024 UST Projector Showdown

 Operating System: | Android TV |

-XGIMI rejoins us here in 2024 after their debut in 2022 with their original Aura UST projector and not being included in 2023 and took 3rd place as a Judge's Overall Pick.
+XGIMI rejoins us here in 2024 after their debut in 2022 with their original Aura UST projector and not being included in 2023.

 Aesthetically, I find this to be one of the most attractive units of the bunch and as inconsequential as it may sound, I am a huge fan of the motorized lens cover.